canyon289/conference_playbook/the_conference_planning_playbook/02_basics/definitions.md

 looks vastly different.
 And importantly the ways the humans in the process structure themselves and interact is different as well.

-At at high level companies and open source use the same technologies, tools, and acronyms.
+At a high level companies and open source use the same technologies, tools, and acronyms.
 You'll find python, Continuous integration, testing, milling machines, lathes, and source code decompilers in both.
 But the way the humans organize and the motivation lead to different expectations, schedules, and motivations.